Do you find buying Christmas presents stressful? if you do, you are not alone!

 Of course, gifts are not the only potential stress at Christmas, maybe the Christmas Tree presents a dilemma for you.
 I've got that covered as well - with Three Tips to Reduce Christmas Decoration Stress.

-This year I am having a break from the 18th December to the 11th January.
-I encourage you, if you haven't already, to book your appointments prior to Christmas here.
-There are still places available.
+ps This year I am having a break from the 17th December to the 11th January.
+If Christmas is causing you stress, book a time now for some support.
+There are limited spots available.

 Each year leading up to Christmas when we ask ourselves what we want for Christmas, I find is an inspiring time to actually look at what I have.
 We know that if you are looking to increase the happiness in your life that putting time and energy into experiences rather than things is the way to go.